saud-learning-services/instructions-and-other-templates/terminal-basics.md

 ## (Basic) Essential Commands

-*Note that there are endless possibilies when it comes to terminal, this is merely meant to get someone started with the basics*
+An important thing to realize about terminal is that you are always in *somewhere* -- ie. some folder on a computer.
+When you first launch, this will be the HOME folder.
+As you navigate through, this will change.

 ### `ls`

 Running `ls` will list the contents of the current folder (subfolders and files).
-When you open terminal, it will start in your HOME folder.

 ### `cd`

 `cd` stands for change directory.
 You can use it to enter a immediate subdirectory from the current directory:
 * `$ cd my-subfolder`

 Or you can provide a whole filepath to go to any directory:
 * `$ cd "Desktop/My Folder/Contents"`

 You can also `cd` **out** of a given directory to a parent directory
 * `$ cd ..` (see how this was used in the example above)